brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 It's worth noting that both the code and the [application](https://gitlab.com/bruno.p.reis/nosso-jardim-client) (we are going to explore is open source so you can use it as your own foundation for your own work.
 As they say, **a repo** ([PHP backend repository with Symfony, Doctrine and Overblog GraphQL](https://gitlab.com/bruno.p.reis/nosso-jardim)) **is worth a thousand words**!

-'Best Practices' are a moving target with such a quickly evolving technology, but I have thoroughly researched and refactored any code used in this article.
+'Best Practices' are a moving target with such a quickly evolving technology, but I have thoroughly researched and refactored any code used in this article and I believe it can serve as a good example to you.

 ### Background